Kimberly-Fasbender/markdoc-starter/pages/cert_generation/index.md

 ---
-title: Manually Generate New CA Certificate
+title: Manually Generate New CA Certificate for Temporal Namespaces
 ---
 # {% $markdoc.frontmatter.title %}
-Instructions for an on call engineer to generate new CA certificates and keys for Temporal namespaces
+Instructions for an internal on call engineer to generate new CA certificates and keys for Temporal namespaces

-## Manually Generating a New CA Cert for Temporal Namespaces
+## Manually Generating a New Certicate

 Temporal namespace certificates have a shelf life of 1 year.
 Before they expire they need to be swapped out for new certificates and keys which can be generated in AWS Secrets Manager.